 - Critics can help you improve, but a cohort of like-minded people will skyrocket your growth.

-Let’s explore these lessons more in-depth in the following lines and learn everything there is to know about starting out as a creative professional.
+Let’s explore these lessons in detail and learn everything there is to know about being a professional creative!

 Lesson 1: A creative professional sets their own pace and then shares it with the world when they’re ready.